USS Albacore (AGSS-569): Evaluations

 Following preliminary acceptance trials, the new submarine departed Portsmouth on 8 April 1954 for shakedown training.
-She began the first cycle of a career in which she experimented extensively with a given configuration and then returned to Portsmouth for extensive modifications to evaluate different design concepts, to help the Navy develop better hull configurations for future submarines.
+She began the first cycle of a career in which she experimented extensively with a given configuration and then returned to Portsmouth for extensive modifications to evaluate different design concepts, to help the USN develop better hull configurations for future submarines.
 On this initial cruise, she operated out of New London, Connecticut, before sailing for Key West, Florida, to conduct operations out of that port and in Cuban waters.
 She returned to Portsmouth on 3 July for more than a year of trials in cooperation with the David Taylor Model Basin.
 Throughout these operations, she underwent repairs and modification to eliminate technical problems.
-It was found during these early sea trials Albacore could operate at the same maximum speed as the older modernized Guppy-type submarines with half the shaft horsepower.
+During these early sea trials, Albacore was found to be able to operate at the same maximum speed as the older, modernized Guppy-type submarines with half the shaft horsepower.

-The submarine departed Portsmouth on 12 October 1955 and sailed via Block Island for Key West, where she arrived on 19 October 1955 to commence antisubmarine warfare evaluation and to provide target services to the Operational Development Force's Surface Antisubmarine Development Detachment.
+The submarine departed Portsmouth on 12 October 1955 and sailed via Block Island for Key West, where she arrived on 19 October 1955 to commence ASW evaluation and to provide target services to the Operational Development Force's Surface Antisubmarine Development Detachment.
 On 4 November 1955, Admiral Arleigh Burke, Chief of Naval Operations, embarked on Albacore for a brief demonstration cruise.
 Lord Mountbatten accompanied Admiral Burke on the cruise.
-On 19 November 1955, Albacore sailed for a rendezvous point off the Bahamas where she conducted special operations until 24 November 1955 and then returned to Portsmouth.
+On 19 November 1955, Albacore sailed for a rendezvous point off the Bahamas, where she conducted special operations until 24 November 1955 and then returned to Portsmouth.

 From December 1955 to March 1956, Albacore underwent stern renewal.
 Until this time, her propeller had been surrounded by the rudder and stern plane control surfaces.
 With her "new look", she resembled a blimp, with her propeller aft of all control surfaces.

 Operation with her new stern configuration started in April 1956, and continued until late in the year.
 In May, Albacore visited New York City and participated in the television production Wide, Wide World, during which she submerged, with an underwater camera mounted on her forecastle, the first live telecast of a submarine while diving.